Constrained Variational Inference via Safe Particle Flow: Introduction

 \section{Introduction}

-Bayesian inference plays a key role in a variety of applications, including statistical learning \cite{khan2023bayesian}, estimation theory \cite{barfoot2017state}, and motion planning \cite{mukadam2018continuous}.
+\IEEEPARstart{B}{ayesian} inference plays a key role in a variety of applications, including statistical learning \cite{khan2023bayesian}, estimation theory \cite{barfoot2017state}, and motion planning \cite{mukadam2018continuous}.
 In Bayesian inference problems, we start with a prior probability density function (PDF) $p(\bfx)$, and given an observation $\bfz$ and associated likelihood PDF $p(\bfz | \bfx)$, we aim to compute a posterior PDF $p(\bfx|\bfz)$, following Bayes' rule.
-Traditional approaches to Bayesian inference include the Kalman filter \cite{kalman1960new}, which relies on linear Gaussian assumptions, and its extensions to nonlinear observation models, the extended Kalman filter (EKF) \cite{anderson2005optimal}, which linearizes the observation model.
-As an alternative, particle filters \cite{gordon1993novel} and sequential Monte Carlo methods \cite{neal2011mcmc} approximate the posterior using weighted particles.
+Traditional approaches to Bayesian inference include the Kalman filter \cite{kalman1960new}, which relies on linear Gaussian assumptions, and its extension to nonlinear observation and transition models, the extended Kalman filter (EKF) \cite{anderson2005optimal}.
+As an alternative, particle filters \cite{gordon1993novel} and sequential Monte Carlo methods \cite{neal2011mcmc} approximate the posterior using weighted particles instead of a parametric density.

-Variational inference (VI) \cite{jordan1999introduction, bishop2006pattern} is a formulation of Bayesian inference as an optimization problem with Kullback–Leibler (KL) divergence between a variational density $q(\bfx)$ and the posterior density $p(\bfx | \bfz)$ as the objective.
-Many effective methods~\cite{blei2017variational, lin2019fast, hoffman2013stochastic} exist for VI.
+Variational inference (VI) \cite{jordan1999introduction} is a formulation of Bayesian inference as an optimization problem with Kullback–Leibler (KL) divergence between a variational density $q(\bfx)$ and the posterior density $p(\bfx | \bfz)$ as the objective.
+Many effective methods~\cite{bishop2006pattern} exist for VI.
 A particularly effective approach is particle-based VI \cite{liu2016stein, daum2007nonlinear, geffner2023langevin}, where the variational density is approximated by a finite set of particles that evolve according to a particle drift function.
-Examples of such methods include the Stein variational gradient descent \cite{liu2016stein}, the particle flow particle filter \cite{daum2007nonlinear}, and diffusion-based variational inference \cite{geffner2023langevin}.
+Examples of such methods include the Stein variational gradient descent \cite{liu2016stein}, the particle flow particle filter \cite{daum2007nonlinear}, and diffusion-based VI \cite{geffner2023langevin}.